Master-Wangus/SpacialDSAEngine/projects/w.qua-project-3/README.txt

 - Termination conditions (toggleable):
   - Leaf when 1 object, ≤2 objects, or tree height = 2.

-### Bottom-Up builder
-- Start with a leaf for every object; iteratively merge the pair that minimises the chosen heuristic:
+- Bottom-Up builder starts with a leaf for every object, iteratively merge the pair that minimises the chosen heuristic:
   1. Nearest-Neighbour (centroid distance).
   2. Minimum combined volume.
   3. Minimum combined surface area.
 - Merging stops when a single root remains.

-### Implementation notes
 - Nodes are colour-coded by depth for visual inspection (Red → Orange → Yellow → … → Violet).

 EXTRA CREDIT (10%)